nhoizey/nicolas-hoizey.com/src/_includes/tags/pinboard.md

 [Pinboard](https://pinboard.in/) is my social bookmarking tool.
-I use it to collect every interesting link, so that people can find them too, and some are shared in Clever Age's [CleverMarks](https://twitter.com/CleverMarks).
+I use it to collect every interesting link, so that people can find them too.